How do funeral prices compare by state in Australia?

 Funeral costs in Australia are not uniform.
-The same type of funeral can cost thousands more in one state than another.
-Victoria, New South Wales and Western Australia are consistently among the most expensive.
-South Australia and Queensland sit at the lower end.
+The same direct cremation can cost thousands more in one state than another.

 The widest spread in Australia; larger multi-branch brands set the top end.